fixxxxxxer/ce-template/AdditionalDocs/HardwareNotes.md

 ### UART Ports

-Helio X20 supports a UART Port used for debugging, the Baud Rate for this interface should be set to 921600.
+Board X supports a UART Port used for debugging, the Baud Rate for this interface should be set to 921600.

 ## Known Issues